Flat Pack Furniture Assembly Guide

 During this section, I will break down flat pack furniture and analyse the advantages and disadvantages of the new way to install furniture in your home.

 The popularity of flat pack furniture mainly grew when online shopping began to grow even bigger because people order it online and will build it when it gets delivered to their home.
-As you can build your home by yourself in your own time, it also comes with its disadvantages.
+As you can build it at home by yourself in your own time, it also comes with its disadvantages.

 Manufacturers are constantly thinking of new designs that offer ease and affordability, thanks to the development of internet shopping, as spoken about before, and factory direct shipment.
 However, there are certain disadvantages.